MK-467-Woofya/gamification-tool/README.md

 11. Build and run the front end dockerfile on the usual port.
 Manually is easier since the .env files are processed at build time, we can't build the ReactJS container until we get the API Key from the API.

     From the root directory we build the frontend container and tag it as frontend:
-`docker build -t frontend-image ./frontend`
+`$ docker build -f Dockerfile.prod -t frontend-image ./frontend`

     Then we run the docker instructions and expose port 3000:
-`docker run -d -p 3000:3000 --name frontend-container frontend-image`
+`$ docker run -d -p 3000:3000 --name frontend-container frontend-image`

 1. Spinning down the containers:
-`$ docker compose -f docker-compose.prod.yml down -v`
+`$ docker compose -f docker-compose.prod.yml down`

     We can stop the frontend container with:
 `$ docker stop frontend-container`